Borrower defense to repayment: How to get your student loans forgiven

 What is borrower defense to repayment?

 If you believe your school misrepresented the facts when it recruited you to enroll (or to continue enrollment), you might be eligible for tuition recovery.
+However, qualifying for borrower defense can be difficult, as you must be able to prove illicit or fraudulent behavior.

 Who qualifies for borrower defense?